 Cultural Diversity

-Posted 8 months ago in Awareness
+Posted about 1 year ago in Awareness

 October is Global Diversity Month.
 Cultural diversity is important in our organizations, as colleagues, and for our patients.